centrahq/api-documentation/source/reference/stable/order-api/get-products.md

           * - ``folders``

-              .. type:: array
+              .. type:: string

-            - Array with names of the folders the product belongs to.
+            - String with names of the folders the product belongs to.

-              Like this: ``["Collection", "Jackets", "Outerwear"]``.
+              Like this: ``Collection / Jackets``.

           * - ``countryOfOrigin``